DavidLegg/Pyre/src/main/kotlin/gov/nasa/jpl/pyre/foundation/README.md

-# Pyre - Spark
+# Pyre - Foundation

-Spark is the principal "ergonomics" layer of Pyre, building on top of kernel.
+Foundation is the principal "ergonomics" layer of Pyre, building on top of kernel.
 It's meant to contain functionality which is essential to the real-world use of Pyre.

 When deciding whether some new feature belongs in this layer, we ask:
 1. Can an equivalent simulation be written without this feature, even if doing so would be painful?
     - If not, this feature changes the fundamental capability of Pyre, and belongs in kernel instead.
 2. Are most modelers using Pyre expected to use this feature?
-    - If not, this feature is not central / essential enough to go in spark.
+    - If not, this feature is not central / essential enough to go in foundation.
 It belongs in a higher level.

 ## Coroutines

-By far the most important concept added in Spark is the use of coroutines to build tasks.
+By far the most important concept added in foundation is the use of coroutines to build tasks.
 Coroutines (aka "suspend functions") look like regular Kotlin code, but the compiler automatically splits them into continuations.
-Spark can reorganize these coroutines as simulation tasks to integrate them with the save/restore system built in kernel.
+Foundation can reorganize these coroutines as simulation tasks to integrate them with the save/restore system built in kernel.

 This capability is offered through three primary task constructors:
 - `task` - a simple task, which runs once from start to finish.